rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 ### Overview of Findings

+## Overview of Findings

-Across **94.4K** delivered orders with valid timestamps and review scores, Olist maintains a healthy average review score of **4.15**.
-However, **customer satisfaction drops sharply when orders miss the promised delivery date**.
-Late orders receive an average review score of **2.56**, compared with **4.29** for not-late orders, creating a **1.73-point** CSAT penalty.
-The main delivery-stage signal behind late orders is **carrier transit**, where the slowest orders show a much larger late-rate lift than seller handling or order approval.
-After adjusting carrier transit time for distance, package characteristics, timing, and seller state, the highest-priority customer pain is concentrated in specific states such as **Alagoas, Bahia, and Rio de Janeiro**.
+Across **94.4K** delivered orders with valid timestamps and review scores, Olist maintains a generally healthy average review score of **4.15** and an overall late rate of **8.08%**.
+However, the analysis shows that customer satisfaction is highly sensitive to missed delivery promises.
+Not-late orders receive an average review score of **4.29**, while late orders drop sharply to **2.56**, creating a **1.73-point CSAT penalty**.
+The share of low ratings also increases substantially once an order is delivered late, indicating that late delivery is one of the clearest operational signals behind negative customer experience.

+The first dashboard page below focuses on this **CSAT impact**.
+It shows that review scores remain relatively strong when orders are delivered early or on time, but fall materially once orders miss the promised delivery date.
+The rating distribution also shifts sharply toward 1–2 star reviews among late orders, reinforcing that delivery reliability is not only an operations metric but also a direct customer experience issue.
+The next two dashboard pages extend this finding by identifying where the delivery problem appears to come from and where it creates the most operational pain.
+The Transit Driver page shows that **carrier transit** is the strongest delivery-stage signal associated with late orders, while the Customer Pain page uses model-adjusted residuals to prioritize states such as **Alagoas, Bahia, and Rio de Janeiro** for deeper logistics review.

-Below is the overview page from Power BI.
-The next two dashboard pages further break down the main delivery-performance factors behind late orders and identify which states experience the most severe delivery-related customer pain.
+Below is the CSAT Impact overview page from Power BI.
+The next two dashboard pages further diagnose the delivery-stage bottleneck and regional customer pain behind these satisfaction patterns.

 <img width="1415" height="773" alt="Ảnh chụp màn hình 2026-06-06 163748" src="https://github.com/user-attachments/assets/bae2a945-3782-4be6-b422-b9805a61616a" />